gift-surg/NiftyMIC/README.md

 Provided the input MR image data in NIfTI format (`nii` or `nii.gz`), NiftyMIC can reconstruct an isotropic, high-resolution volume from multiple, possibly motion-corrupted, stacks of low-resolution 2D slices.

+A recommended workflow is [associated applications in square brackets]

+1. Bias-field correction [`niftymic_correct_bias_field`]
+1. Volumetric reconstruction in subject space using two-step iterative approach based on rigid slice-to-volume registration and SRR cycles [`niftymic_reconstruct_volume`]

+In case reconstruction in a template space is desired (like for fetal MRI) additional steps could be:
+1. Register obtained SRR to template and update respective slice motion corrections [`niftymic_register_image`]
+1. Volumetric reconstruction in template space [`niftymic_reconstruct_volume_from_slices`]

+Additional information on how to use NiftyMIC and its applications is provided in the following.

 ### Volumetric MR Reconstruction from Motion Corrupted 2D Slices
 Leveraging a two-step registration-reconstruction approach an isotropic, high-resolution 3D volume can be generated from multiple stacks of low-resolution slices.